-5.2.
+- 5.2.
 Underage Possession/Consumption: No student under the legal drinking age of 21 is allowed to possess or consume alcoholic beverages.
-Under 21 year olds are not permitted to be in the presence of alcohol consumption and/or use unless at an approved University event or an approved registered event through the Department of Community Living.

-5.3.
-Provision to Minors: In compliance with the laws of the Commonwealth of Massachusetts, members of the University and its agents may not serve or provide alcoholic beverages to any student or other individual younger than the legal drinking age of 21 (see section 1.9.).
-Presence of an individual under the legal drinking age is not permitted in locations where there is use of alcohol, unless at an approved University event event or an approved registered event through the Department of Community Living.
+Under 21 year olds are not permitted to be in the presence of alcohol consumption and/or use unless at an approved University event or an approved registered event through the Department of Community Living. - 5.3.
+Provision to Minors: In compliance with the laws of the Commonwealth of Massachusetts, members of the University and its agents may not serve or provide alcoholic beverages to any student or other individual younger than the legal drinking age of 21 (see Section 1.9.).
+Presence of an individual under the legal drinking age is not permitted in locations where there is use of alcohol, unless at an approved University event or an approved registered event through the Department of Community Living.
 Over 21 year-olds may be held responsible for provision to minors if individuals under the legal drinking age are present where alcohol is being consumed.

-5.4.
+- 5.4.
 Provision at Public Events: Alcoholic beverages may not be provided at any public event on University property at which there are underage individuals, unless there is advance approval by University officials and reasonable precautions are taken to ensure that alcohol is served only to those of legal drinking age.
 Individuals dispensing alcohol assume serious liability if alcohol is served to anyone who is not of legal drinking age or anyone who is of age but is intoxicated.
-Alcohol should not be served at any time to individuals who are, or appear to be, intoxicated.
+Alcohol should not be served at any time to individuals who are, or appear to be, intoxicated. - 5.5.

-5.5.
 Responsibilities of Sponsors: The sponsor of a public event is responsible for providing food and non-alcoholic beverages at any venue where alcohol is served.
 Sponsors should consult with the Event Support Meeting (which includes representatives from the Department of Student Activities, the Department of Public Safety, and Conference and Events Services) to plan any event at which alcohol will be Served; to ensure that the event complies with campus policies and the laws of the Commonwealth of Massachusetts.
-Information regarding the Event Support Meeting can be found at:

-https://www.brandeis.edu/studentlife/activities/club-support/event-support.html.

-Sponsors of events bear full responsibility and liability for adherence to these policies.
-For information, check with the Department of Student Activities website:

-www.brandeis.edu/studentaffairs/activities.

-5.6.
-Liquor Licenses: In compliance with local laws, alcoholic beverages may not be sold or served at any function requiring an admission charge without a valid liquor license for that event (see section 5.4. regarding alcohol at campus events).
+Information regarding the Event Support Meeting can be found at: - 5.6.
+Liquor Licenses: In compliance with local laws, alcoholic beverages may not be sold or served at any function requiring an admission charge without a valid liquor license for that event (see Section 5.4. regarding alcohol at campus events).
 The University's liquor license covers The Stein, The Faculty Club, Sherman Function Hall, Levin Ballroom, and Alumni Lounge, and events in these facilities may include alcohol if properly arranged through Conference and Events Services.
 In all other facilities, the sale of alcoholic beverages is prohibited without a temporary liquor license from the City of Waltham.
+In compliance with local laws, alcoholic beverages may not be sold or served at any function without a valid liquor license for that event.
+This includes but is not limited to, the sale of cups and/or any other form of container for the distribution of alcohol.
+A student may be held responsible for violating this policy whether on campus or off, if it is brought to the attention of the University.

-Alcohol in the Residence Halls: Brandeis students living in the residence halls share responsibility for upholding community standards (see section 9. for additional guidelines regarding the residence halls).
+Alcohol in the Residence Halls: Brandeis students living in the residence halls share responsibility for upholding community standards (see Section 9. for additional guidelines regarding the residence halls).
 The following policies regarding alcohol apply specifically to the residence halls: